svpmtrust/autotest/starter-files/README.txt

 9.Type "cd /vagrant" in that command prompt.
 After typing this command you will get "vagrant@precise32:/vagrant$:"

 10.Go to the folder in which you have cloned all the files and unzip the file according to the language in which you write your program.
+After extracting rename the folder with the name "Echo".
-   Ex: if you write a program in C language unzip Echo-c.zip
+   Ex: if you write a program in C language unzip Echo-c.zip and rename the extracted folder "Echo-c" to "Echo".

 11.Now in command prompt type "ls" and find out if the folder has been extracted.
   Ex: if you extract the folder Echo-c.zip you will get the file Echo-c